The Second World Book Series

 Doug Cook is retired from a

-writing, astronomy, and climate change awareness.
-Doug participated in ten
+astronomy, and climate change awareness.
+Doug participated in ten years of

-years of deep-water submersible studies on chemosynthetic communities of life
+deep-water submersible studies on chemosynthetic communities of life in the

-in the Gulf of Mexico.
-These extremophile organisms relate to Doug’s passion
+Gulf of Mexico.
+These extremophile organisms relate to Doug’s passion for

 expeditions to do astrogeology studies of an impact crater strewn field from